Ferdinand Sarrien: Biography

 Ferdinand Sarrien was born on 15 October 1840 in Bourbon-Lancy.
 After studying law, he became a lawyer.
 During the Franco-Prussian War he was distinguished and was decorated.

 As a member of the Republican party, he became mayor of his hometown.
 However, in 1873, he was discharged by the monarchist cabinet of Albert de Broglie.
+He became Prime Minister in 1906, in succession to Maurice Rouvier.
+His ministry lasted only six months, before he resigned for health reasons, but it was noteworthy for the number of strong personalities it included.